Getting Started

 Project Manager

-A Project Manager is someone (typically project administrator or maintainer of the project) who is responsible for setting up the project's CLA templates and configuring the corresponding repositories in the EasyCLA Project Console (also called Project Control Center).
+A Project Manager is typically a project administrator or maintainer responsible for setting up the project's CLA templates and configuring the corresponding repositories in the EasyCLA Project Console (also called Project Control Center).
 For more details, see Project Managers.

 Contributor

-A Contributor is someone (typically a developer) who contributes code to a GitHub or Gerrit project that is set up on EasyCLA.
+A contributor is typically a developer contributing code to a GitHub or Gerrit project set up on EasyCLA.

-The specific workflow that a contributor follows will depend on:
+The specific workflow a contributor follows depends on two factors:

-• whether the project is hosted on GitHub or Gerrit; and
+• Whether the project is hosted on GitHub or Gerrit.

-• whether they are contributing on behalf of themselves or a company (typically their employer).
+• Whether they are contributing on their behalf or behalf of a company (usually their employer).

-After submitting a contribution on GitHub or Gerrit, if a Contributor has not yet been authorized under a signed CLA, then their contribution will be initially blocked.
-They will use the EasyCLA Contributor Console to either:
+After submitting a contribution to GitHub or Gerrit, a contributor who has not yet been authorized under a signed CLA will initially encounter a block.
+To resolve this, they will use the EasyCLA Contributor Console to either:

-• identify the company on whose behalf they are contributing, so that they can either be authorized under a signed CCLA or else start the CCLA signing process.
+• Identify the company on whose behalf they are contributing, allowing them to either be authorized under a signed Corporate Contributor License Agreement (CCLA) or initiate the CCLA signing process.

 CLA Manager

-A CLA Manager is someone who is authorized by a company to manage the list of authorized Contributors, and other CLA Managers, under that company’s CCLA for a project.
+A CLA manager is an individual authorized by a company to manage the list of authorized contributors and other CLA managers under that company's Corporate Contributor License Agreement (CCLA) for a project.

 A CLA Manager uses the EasyCLA Corporate Console to:

-After the CCLA is fully signed, then the specified Initial CLA Manager will be able to use the EasyCLA Corporate Console to manage the list of authorized Contributors.
-They can also designate additional CLA Managers.
+After the CCLA is fully signed, the specified Initial CLA Manager can use the EasyCLA Corporate Console to manage the list of authorized contributors.
+They can also designate additional CLA managers.

 CLA Signatory

-A CLA Signatory is someone who has been authorized by their company to sign a CCLA on its behalf.
+A CLA signatory is an individual authorized by their company to sign a Corporate Contributor License Agreement (CCLA) on its behalf.

-If a company's CLA Signatory is the same as their Initial CLA Manager, then they will be redirected to sign the CCLA via the EasyCLA Corporate Console.
-If the CLA Signatory is a different person from the Initial CLA Manager, then the CLA Signatory will receive an email to review and sign the CCLA.
+If a company's CLA signatory is the same as their initial CLA manager, they will be redirected to sign the CCLA via the EasyCLA Corporate Console.
+If the CLA signatory is a different person from the initial CLA manager, the CLA signatory will receive an email to review and sign the CCLA.

 If you are authorized and receive an email request to sign contracts, then review and sign the project’s CLA on behalf of the company.